K3nLin/SmartSwim/README.md

 This project is a smart swim buoy system paired with a mobile application.
 The buoy is designed to track swimming workouts by recording GPS position, estimating sea state, and measuring water temperature, along with optional data such as stroke count.
 It helps swimmers monitor workout progress and provides turn-back alerts once the target distance is reached.

-Data is recorded at one-second intervals and transmitted to the mobile app via Bluetooth or Wi-Fi.
+Data is recorded at one-second intervals and transmitted to the mobile app via Bluetooth.
 The buoy hardware is powered by a custom circuit board with integrated RF components, accelerometer modules, GPS, temperature sensors, and a rechargeable battery.

 The companion mobile app provides an intuitive interface for viewing swim progress, managing workout history, and handling user authentication.